onnx/onnx-mlir/docs/BuildOnLinuxOSX.md

 ### Build

-The following environment variables can be set before building onnx-mlir (or alternatively, they need to be passed as CMake variables):
-- `MLIR_DIR` should point to the mlir cmake module inside an llvm-project build or install directory (e.g., llvm-project/build/lib/cmake/mlir).
+The `MLIR_DIR` cmake variable must be set before building onnx-mlir.
+It should point to the mlir cmake module inside an llvm-project build or install directory (e.g., llvm-project/build/lib/cmake/mlir).

 This project uses lit ([LLVM's Integrated Tester](https://llvm.org/docs/CommandGuide/lit.html)) for unit tests.
-When running CMake, we can also specify the path to the lit tool from LLVM using the LLVM_EXTERNAL_LIT define but it is not required as long as MLIR_DIR points to a build directory of llvm-project.
-If MLIR_DIR points to an install directory of llvm-project, LLVM_EXTERNAL_LIT is required.
+When running cmake, we can also specify the path to the lit tool from LLVM using the `LLVM_EXTERNAL_LIT` variable but it is not required as long as MLIR_DIR points to a build directory of llvm-project.
+If `MLIR_DIR` points to an install directory of llvm-project, `LLVM_EXTERNAL_LIT` is required.

 To build ONNX-MLIR, use the following commands: